openjdk-mobile/ios-tools/docs/helloworld.md

 ## Add c++ linker flag

-In the tabs on top of the screen, select Build Settings (next to Build Phases), select “All” in the filter section and scroll down to “Linking - General” and doubleclick in the textfield after “Other Linker Flags” to add the following line:
+In the tabs on top of the screen, select Build Settings (next to Build Phases), select “All” in the filter section and scroll down to “Linking - General” and double click in the textfield after “Other Linker Flags” to add the following line:

 ```
 -lc++